 "Middleham Park Racing is the winning most syndicate in the country and it is an absolute pleasure to be able to train for them.
 We have been very fortunate over the years to have had some fantastic horses together, including Toormore, Kool Kompany and our 2016 Group One winner, Ventura Storm.
 Overall the whole experience is top notch, both on and off the racecourse, with regular stable visits with us and some fantastic days out racing."

 The dynasty is in good hands.
-Richard Junior acknowledges "He is an enormous act to follow.
+Richard acknowledges of his father: "He is an enormous act to follow.
 Maybe an impossible act to follow.
 The best thing is that he is still working beside me".
 His father adds "The best thing about the change over is that I get as much enjoyment from the horses winning in my son's name as I did from mine."

 Richard lives beside the yard at Herridge with his wife Jemima and young children Jack and Eliza, which is situated in stunning Wiltshire, away from the bustle of training centres.
 He spent time learning his trade with some of the finest owners and trainers in the world including Frank Stronach in Canada, Richard Mandella in America, and Lee Freedman in Australia.
 He quickly came to appreciate the priceless skill of his father which enabled him to spot the raw potential in a yearling.

 With an army of horses to be exercised every morning, dozens of entries to be made, owners to be contacted, jockeys to book, visitors to be entertained, horses to be saddled at the races and around one hundred staff on the pay roll the system in place is a triumph of organisation.
-It could not function so efficiently without key staff.
-Men like Steve Knight (who runs the satellite Everleigh yard) and Tony Gorman who for years have ensured the smooth running of the two yards a couple of miles apart.
+It could not function so efficiently without key staff: Assistant Trainer Tom Ward and head lads Steve Knight and Tony Gorman, who for years have ensured the smooth running of the operation.
 Read about the two yards below.*

 He acknowledges that he was lucky to inherit a great string in his first season, but he knows he cannot rest on his laurels after making such a brilliant start as a trainer.
 Realising that the future, not the past, is important he strives to provide the best environment for both horses and staff, whilst ready to incorporate new ideas for upgrading facilities and acquiring new technology and equipment.